The Student Body

 This is small but very varied in the makeup of experience and expectations amongst the individual students.

-Pre-A Level The College programme provides one and two year GCSE courses and intensive English Second Language courses.
-Year 10 students who are primarily native or experienced English Second Language speakers, follow a compulsory course which is a mixture of subjects offering GCSE qualifications in that year and other subjects which are preparatory courses for Year 11 GCSE subjects.
-Year 11 students who are primarily native or experienced English Second Language speakers are able to opt for between seven and eight GCSE subjects.
-The International Study Centre (ISC) offers intensive English tuition for English Second Language students for one to two years.
+Pre-A Level The College programme provides one and two year GCSE courses and intensive English Additional Language courses.
+Year 10 students who are primarily native or experienced English Additional Language speakers, follow a compulsory course which is a mixture of subjects offering GCSE qualifications in that year and other subjects which are preparatory courses for Year 11 GCSE subjects.
+Year 11 students who are primarily native or experienced English Additional Language speakers are able to opt for between seven and eight GCSE subjects.
+The International Study Centre (ISC) offers intensive English tuition for English Additional Language students for one to two years.
 As a student’s expertise in the English language increases they are progressively integrated into GCSE courses.

 University Access In-house modular courses providing a level of learning suitable for international students who have been identified as having difficulties in succeeding on A level courses and for UK students for whom the traditional A level route is unsuitable.
 Padworth College has partnerships with a series of UK universities who accept our Access students readily.
 The Access programme is run by the Director of Access.

 The Timetable – Relevance and Differentiation.
 The College will provide a curriculum appropriate to the needs of the students at different stages of their learning, taking into account their age, experience and aptitude.
 The College will recognise the differences between students, even of the same age, in terms of their ability and expectations.

 The majority of overseas students will have limited experience of British educational qualifications and of learning the English language and culture.
 Therefore, subject courses will take account of this.
 The College is committed to making appropriate provision of teaching and resources for all students for whom English is not their first language in accordance with its ‘English as a Additional Language Policy’.